 However, instead of receiving the money, you will end up paying the specified amount to the scammer.
 In general, QR codes carry a serious risk of fraud.
-Read more about it in this article.

-Car deposit scams
+Car deposit/advance payment scams

 Facebook Marketplace has become a popular platform to buy and sell vehicles.
 Be wary of sellers asking for car deposits, though.
 They might ask you to pay a percentage of the car upfront so they can hold the car for you.

 After you’ve paid the deposit, their ad might suddenly disappear.
 Or they might give you a fake address when it’s time to meet up.
 Needless to say, your chances of getting back your deposit are as slim as getting that great car deal.

 Needless to say, this “advance payment or reservation scheme” can happen with any sort of product.
 The idea is usually that the seller will claim he has multiple (or many) interested sellers and, as such, requires a deposit from you to be sure you’re serious about the product, so they don’t lose out on opportunities with serious buyers.

 Of course, this might make sense for some more valuable products, but even then always ask yourself if the requested deposit is proportional to the total price of the product.
 Never pay the entire sum upfront for instance or a large part, especially if you don’t know this person and have never met them.

 So far we’ve mainly dealt with scams committed by sellers on Facebook Marketplace.
 However, sellers themselves can get scammed, too.
 One easy way scammers can do this is by faking payment receipts or confirmations with an amount that’s higher than the asking price.